 3. Take digestive enzymes.

 Enzymes taken regularly with meals help break down large proteins and bacterial products that can damage the lining of the gut.
-We recommend a broad spectrum enzyme like this one from Xymogen.
+We recommend taking a broad-spectrum enzyme.

 4. Eat more healthy fats.

 N-butyrate, a short-chain fatty acid, helps feed the cells that line the gut and help them heal.
 Your gut bacteria can produce more n-butyrate if you feed them soluble fibers in fruits and vegetables.
 You also can get n-butyrate in the form of Ghee, which is clarified butter.
 Another source of healthy fat is coconut oil, which contains medium-chain fatty acids that are good for the gut!

 Make sure you’re getting at least 7 hours of uninterrupted sleep each night to ensure you’re giving your body and brain the time it needs to rest and recover.
 It’s while you’re asleep that your mind is able to fully process the day and create new memories.
 Sleep or lack thereof not only impacts our brain’s ability to process, but other mechanisms in our body related to immune function, disease resistance, and heart health.
 Even just one night of poor sleep can make you more irritable, increase carb cravings, and bring on brain fog.
 Sleeping less than 7 hours a night on a regular basis has even been associated with more adverse health effects, such as weight gain, diabetes, hypertension, heart disease, and stroke.